echambon/pweb/README.md

 * widgEditor css content (widgContent.css) is now found and has been updated to support the website style file
 * index.html favicon now routes to the correct file
 * corrected apostrophe bug in /adm/index (ENT_QUOTES in htmlspecialchars)
+* corrected a bug in /inc/functions.php which resulted in "submitted", "accepted", etc. being printed for each publication

 0.1.3
 * minor changes in readme